BruceSteers/pkexecMan/README.md

  uses defaults for description and message but -p path must be given.

  Eg.

-pkexecMan -a :use zenity requesters to fill in all fields, add the selected command and exit pkexecMan -a -q -noz -p="/usr/bin/pluma" :auto add pluma to list silently using defaults and exit pkexecMan :show the manager, lists all actions with modify, add or delete options"
+pkexecMan -a :use zenity requesters to fill in all fields, add the selected command and exit.

+pkexecMan -a -q -noz -p="/usr/bin/pluma" :auto add pluma to list silently using defaults and exit.

+pkexecMan :show the manager, lists all actions with modify, add or delete options".